UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-All UMD and non-UMD undergraduate students are eligible to apply to this program.
+All UMD and non-UMD undergraduate and graduate students are eligible to apply to this program.

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD course:

 - BSST338S: Countering Violent Extremism and Deradicalization in International Contexts